ma-ha/rest-web-ui/README.md

 ## How does it work
 1. Portal pages are defined via a plain JSON file / by a REST/JSON web service.
-2. An empty HTML file just defines the JSON page you want to view and calls the framework to start.
+2. An empty `index.html` contains only JS calls this framework initialized with a dedicated JSON page description.
-3. The framework injects and initialize all the required page logic: HTML, JS and CSS into the empty page to set up all the views, header and footer.
-All that within milliseconds!
+3. The framework injects and initialize all the required page layout and logic: HTML, JS and CSS into the empty page to set up all the views, header and footer.
-4. The views load additional configuration and data via web service as required
+4. Every individual view can load configuration and/or data via REST/JSON web services as required

+All that runs within milliseconds!

 The User can now interact with the page, work with the data, modify it in AJAX mode (no page reload), load further data or navigate to other pages.